yolandaihsan17/chat-app/README.md

 To add other user id:
 1. Click on your profile picture
-2. Copy and paste it into "add user" input
+2. Copy and paste your id into "add user" input

 ## Learn More